-FPST 2651-2654 TECHNICAL PROJECTS - FPST
+FPST 2650 (1-4) TECHNICAL PROJECTS - FPST

 One to four, maximum four credits with a maximum of four credits that can be earned.
 A special project will be assigned by the department head.
 A comprehensive written report of the work accomplished must be prepared and approved before credit is received.
 An examination may also be required.
-Prerequisite: ENGL 2333, MATH 1513, and consent of department head.
+Prerequisite: ENGL 2333, MATH 1513, and Department Head Approval.